-Reasons for Considering a Computing Major at UWO
+Reasons for Considering a Computer Science Major at UWO

 There are many good reasons for choosing a computing major.
 The present employment outlook is excellent:

 - CareerCast, a nation-wide job service recently conducted a study and reached the conclusion that software engineer is the best job of 2011.
 According to the study, their selection of software engineer for this title "can be attributed to two emerging industries: web applications and cloud computing.
 A proliferation of companies making applications for smartphones and tablets, along with the push to develop cloud software hosted entirely online, has made the job market for Software Engineers broader and more diverse.
 And a diverse job market brings improvements in stress factors such as Growth Potential and Competitiveness, as workers become less beholden to employers or vulnerable to outsourcing."